roberttwomey/embodied-code-fall22/README.md

 __Embodied Code__

-The Embodied Coding Environment (ECE) is a flow-based visual coding system designed to increase physical engagement with programming and lower the barrier to entry for novice programmers.
+Embodied Code is a platform for creative coding in Virtual and Augmented Reality (VR/AR).
+This flow-based visual coding system is designed to increase physical engagement with programming, and to lower the barrier to entry for novice programmers.
 It is conceptualized as a merged digital/physical workspace where spatial representations of code, the visual outputs of the code, and user interactions and edit histories are co-located in a virtual 3D space.
 Read more about the project here: [embodiedcode.net](http://embodiedcode.net/).

 ## Details